 To an outsider, the kibbutz seems like the ultimate support system to help its members grow their education, partake in extracurricular activities, and maintain their health.
 You can even propose a business plan and start your own endeavor, such as the homemade craft beer we tried at the beginning of our tour that was made by one of its members.
 A highlight of the kibbutz tour was – you’ll be surprised to hear – the children’s playground.
 With no glamorous or shiny new toys in sight, it was a testament to the simple lifestyle children live, away from the materialism of neighboring big cities.

 “Our playground allows kids to get creative and use their imagination,” Jenaviv smiled.

 We concluded our tour at the dining hall, enjoying a delicious Mediterranean lunch overlooking the ocean and sharing our perspectives as travelers visiting our first entirely communal community.

-The strong sense of community and trust permeates throughout Ma’agan Michael, a foreign feeling to visitors such as myself who hail from individualistic societies.
+The strong sense of community and trust permeates throughout most kibbutzim, a foreign feeling to visitors such as myself who hail from individualistic societies.
 Around the sidewalks, bikes are left parked and unlocked, worry-free from theft.
 Despite being a large kibbutz, everyone seems to know and trust one another.
 It’s a close community where people go to school and partake in all the same activities until age 18, a transitional time where members join the Israeli Defense Force and consider pursuing university and travel.
 At age 30, people decide if they will stay on the kibbutz as lifetime members or live life elsewhere.